UdoUchee/-Using-CloudFormation-to-Launch-an-Amazon-EC2-Web-Server/markdown/readme.md

 Your research points you to AWS-CloudFormation:

 >AWS CloudFormation is a service that helps you model and set up your AWS resources so that you can spend less time managing those resources and more time focusing on your applications that run in AWS.
-[What Is AWS CloudFormation?](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html)
+For more check : [What Is AWS CloudFormation?](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html)

 ## Services used
 Amazon Web Services